-- Keeps complete records for the seller.
+- Keep complete records for the seller.

-- Real estate experience.
-Does the qualified intermediary have extensive real estate experience?
+- Real estate experience: Does the qualified intermediary have extensive real estate experience?

 When To Use A 1031 Exchange

-- Reset the property’s depreciation.
+- Reset a rental property’s depreciation.

-- Sell your investment property and invest in more than one property.
-For example, you can buy three investing properties if you want to – there’s no limit.
-However, if you buy more than three, your qualified intermediary will have to go over some extra rules with you.
+- Sell your one investment property to invest in several properties.
+You can buy three investment properties if you choose – there’s no limit.
+To purchase more than three investment properties, your qualified intermediary will need to walk you through the rules for financing multiple rental properties.

-1031 Exchange Rules And Requirements
+1031 Exchange Requirements And Timeline

 - Stocks, bonds, or notes